National Rebirth of Poland: Antisemitism and racism

 The NOP is stated to be an antisemitic organisation by a number of government bodies, nongovernmental organizations, academic institutions and individual experts worldwide, such as the United States Department of State, and the European Commission against Racism and Intolerance (ECRI).
 According to The Stephen Roth Institute for the Study of Contemporary Antisemitism and Racism, the NOP is promoting violent forms of neo-fascism and antisemitism, including Holocaust denial.

 According to the British historian, Dr John Pollard, neo-Nazi elements in the NOP and their racism and homophobia continue to give rise to concern in other member countries of the European Union.

-NOP actions were also condemned by the Anti-Defamation League, which claims that the NOP is an openly anti-Semitic extremist organization.
+NOP actions were also condemned by the Anti-Defamation League, which claims that the NOP is an openly antisemitic extremist organization.
 According to the magazine The Warsaw voice, the manifesto of the National Revival of Poland, which contains a sentence stating that "Jews will be removed from Poland, and their possessions will be confiscated", is taken directly from Adolf Hitler's Mein Kampf.
 The magazine also claims that the official greeting gesture used in the party is the Nazi-like gesture of the raised arm.

 A number of NOP-related incidents received some media coverage in Poland and abroad.
 According to the European Roma Rights Centre, on July 3, 1998, NOP supporters vandalised the Roma community centre in Łódź.
 Along with racist graffiti, swastikas were sprayed onto the office walls.
 The perpetrators also left behind their signature as NOP – Narodowe Odrodzenie Polski.
 During the same night, the same group reportedly vandalised the premises of the Jehovah's Witnesses religious group.